Alain Badiou's Mistake: Two Postulates of Dialectic Materialism

-Category theory is a structurally oriented foundation of mathematics alternative to set theory.
-Topos theory is a pivotal example of category theory's contribution to mathematics: an increasing number of mathematical domains have now been translated into topos-theoretic language whose internal semantics allows more conceptual forms of reasoning and the development of altogether new theorems in fields ranging from geometric quantum physics to probability theory.
-Category theory was first introduced by Samuel Eilenberg and Saunders Mac Lane during the 1940's.
-As a result, various fields of mathematics including algebraic geometry, geometric representation theory etc. have shifted away from previously dominant set-theoretic formalism.
-However, philosophers have paid more attention to the category-theoretic shift of the mathematical paradigm only recently\footnote{See Kömer, Ralf (2007), \textit{Tool and Object: A History and Philosophy of Category Theory}.
+As a brief historical overview, category theory was first introduced by Samuel Eilenberg and Saunders Mac Lane during the 1940's.
+In result, various fields of mathematics including algebraic geometry and geometric representation theory were revolutionarized.
+Philosophers have paid little attention to this shift\endnote{See Krömer, Ralf (2007), \textit{Tool and Object: A History and Philosophy of Category Theory}.
 Science Networks.
 Historical Studies 32.